Doug Ford: 2018 Progressive Conservative leadership campaign

 Following the sudden resignation of Patrick Brown on January 25, 2018, the Progressive Conservative Party of Ontario announced a new leader would need to be chosen before the 2018 Ontario general election in June.
 Ford was the first candidate to announce, on January 29, that he would seek the leadership of the party.
 On January 31, 2018, Ford announced he would seek the PC nomination in Etobicoke North and run for the seat in the 2018 election.
 He was one of the four official candidates running for the PC leadership along with Christine Elliott, Caroline Mulroney, and Tanya Granic Allen.

 Ford promised to represent the interests of Northern Ontario in Queen's Park.
 He called his opponents "insiders" and "political elites", who did not represent the interests of the residents of Northern Ontario like he could.
 Ford pledged several northern-focused policy initiatives including moving forward with resource development in the Northern Ontario Ring of Fire and reinstating the Ontario Northland Railway's Northlander train service.

 Ford called the Ontario health care system "broken" while relating the hospital experience of his brother Rob.
-He explained that Rob fell while being guided to a chair, and as the hospital was understaffed Doug had to rush down eleven floors to find security guards to help.
+He explained that Rob fell while being guided to a chair, and as the hospital was understaffed, Doug had to rush down eleven floors to find security guards to help.
 He stated that the province should support transportation to allow Northern Ontarians to travel quickly and easily to the south to receive medical care and should increase provincial support for Ontario's small and medium-sized hospitals.

 Polling results ahead of the leadership ballot were mixed.
 A February Ipsos/Global News poll found that Ford had the most support of all the PC leadership candidates in Toronto and would beat the Liberals in the city by nine points, but a Mainstreet poll showed him doing only marginally better than the other PC candidates except Patrick Brown, and a Forum Research poll suggested he would have less support than the other candidates.

 On March 10, Ford won the PC leadership on the third ballot.
-The results were too close to call and there was a dispute over whether some votes were allocated to the correct electoral districts, so the announcement was not be made at the originally scheduled convention.
+The results were too close to call and there was a dispute over whether some votes were allocated to the correct electoral districts, so the announcement was not made at the originally scheduled convention.
 A news conference was held later that night after a recount was completed.
 Elliott conceded the next day and endorsed Ford as leader.

 On March 27, 2018, Ford was named the party's candidate in Etobicoke North.